ibm-cloud-docs/openwhisk/pkg_tone_analyzer.md

 ```
 {: pre}

 All actions require a version parameter in the format YYYY-MM-DD.
 When the API is changed in a backwards-incompatible way, a new version date is released.
-See more details in the [API reference](https://www.ibm.com/watson/developercloud/tone-analyzer/api/v3/curl.html?curl#versioning).
+See more details in the [API reference](https://www.ibm.com/watson/developercloud/tone-analyzer/api/v3/curl.html?curl#versioning){: external}.

 This package's functions use the current version of Tone Analyzer, 2017-09-21.
 Try out the `tone` action.
 ```
 ibmcloud fn action invoke tone-analyzer-v3/tone -b -p version 2017-09-21 -p text "i hope you're having a wonderful day"
 ```
 {: pre}